 Clemastine Side Effects

-Some side effects of clemastine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for clemastine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clemastine: oral oral solution, oral tablets

 Sedation, sleepiness, dizziness, disturbed coordination, epigastric distress, thickening of bronchial secretions.

 Applies to clemastine: compounding powder, oral syrup, oral tablet

 Nervous system side effects have included central nervous system depression which has commonly resulted in drowsiness, dizziness, and headache.
 Dyskinesias have rarely been reported following chronic use of antihistamines.

 Nearly all patients experience drowsiness.
 This drowsiness may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion with alcohol and other sedative-hypnotic drugs.

 Few cases of dyskinesias and tremors, often of the face, have been reported in patients whose chronic use of antihistamines extended over a period of 3 to 10 years.
 Some of these cases were only partially relieved by discontinuation of the drug.
 Haloperidol was successful in relieving symptoms.

 Gastrointestinal side effects have included dry mouth and constipation due to anticholinergic effects.
 This has occurred in up to one-third of patients.